We know how much you are head over heels in love with your car, which is why we try our level best to bring professional guides to you.

 1. Slow Down

 The more you try to rush home, the more you will find yourself in a panicking situation, and that will only make things worse.
-You need the hit the brakes right there and understand that there are days where nature has the upper hand.
+It would be best if you had the hit the brakes right there and understand that there are days where nature has the upper hand.

 Drive slowly and navigate your way, keep an eye out on the route the driver in front of you is taking so that you can safely find your way home and avoid sinkholes you are unable to spot.